aidudezzz/deepbots-tutorials/emitterReceiverSchemeTutorial/README.md

 barebones, simpler version of the training loop.
 First we print a message on whether the task is solved or not (i.e. reached the episode limit without satisfying the solved condition) and call the `reset()` method.
-Then, we create a `while True` loop that runs the agent's forward method, but this time selecting the action with the max probability out of the actor's softmax output, eliminating exploration.
+Then, we create a `while True` loop that runs the agent's forward method, but this time selecting the action with the max probability out of the actor's softmax output, eliminating exploration/randomness.
 Finally, the `step()` method is called, but this time we keep only the observation it returns to keep the environment - agent loop running.
 If the *done* flag is true, we reset the environment to start over.

 ```python